Hammasa Kohistani

 Hammasa Kohistani (حماسه کوهستانی, born 19 December 1987) is a British model, charity worker and beauty pageant titleholder.
 She is of Afghan descent best known for winning the Miss England contest in 2005.
-She was notably the first beauty contestant of Asian descent as well as the first Muslim to be crowned as Miss England.
+She was notably the first Muslim to be crowned as Miss England.

 Early life

 Kohistani was born in 1987 in Tashkent when it was part of the USSR to Afghan parents of Tajik ethnicity.
 Her parents had moved there as refugees during the Soviet–Afghan War.
 She and her parents returned to Kabul, Afghanistan, but in 1996 they escaped from there when the Taliban took control of the city.
 They eventually made it to Southall, west London, where her father Kushal set up a fast food restaurant.

 Kohistani studied in London and attended Lampton School in Hounslow and was a student at Uxbridge College.
 She then studied brand advertising at the University for the Creative Arts from 2007.